-Internet marketing is the way to go if you want to get yourself and your blog noticed in your niche.
-Share your blog posts on social media.
+Internet marketing is the way to go if you want to get yourself and your content noticed in your niche.
+Share your posts and articles on social media.
 Share other people’s blogs on social media if they’re relevant, and start building relationships that may be of use later.

 Get yourself out there, and don’t give up if you don’t see immediate, drastic results.
 Keep going.
 Marketing is a day to day, long-term thing, and every share matters.

-Things to consider once you start gaining traction to make your niche blog more profitable:
+Things to consider once you start gaining traction to make your niche more profitable:

 Unique selling proposition